J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Other methods tested for dealing with the host galaxies

 \subsection{Comparison among methods}

-As mentioned before in this work, NGC\,1023 has a companion that appear overlapped to it in the image, what makes this galaxy challenging to model.
-We consider GALFITM the software more suitable to our proposes since it is more automatic than ISOFIT and ELLIPSE and because it builds the profile of the galaxies in all bands together.
+As mentioned before in this article, NGC\,1023 has a companion that appears overlapped to it in the image, which makes this galaxy challenging to model.
+We consider GALFITM the software more suitable for our proposes since it is more automatic than ISOFIT and ELLIPSE and because it builds the profile of the galaxies in all bands together.
 On the other hand, GALFITM needs considerable time to run.
-Due to the speed and ease of the median smoothing technique and the Source Extractor method, we decide to investigate them based on the efficiency in detecting GCs.
+Due to the speed and ease of the median smoothing technique and the Source Extractor method, we decide to investigate them based on their efficiency in detecting GCs.

-The detection efficiency consists of how many GCs the method is able to recover in the extended light region of the host galaxy's halo.
+The detection efficiency consists of how many GCs the method can recover in the extended light region of the host galaxy's halo.
 To perform this comparison, we use the catalog of GC candidates by \cite{Kartha2014}, with 627 objects.
 We use the results obtained with ISOFIT and CMODEL \citep{Ciambur2015} to represent the traditional methods of modeling and removing the light profile of the galaxy, as the residual images obtained with this method had higher quality.
-We observe that when removing the light profile from NGC\,1023 we are able to detect 314 GCs from the reference catalog, when we do median smoothing we find 317 objects and finally, when we use the Source Extractormethod we detect 297 objects in the white image.
+We observe that when removing the light profile from NGC\,1023 using ISOFIT and CMODEL we can detect 314 GCs from the reference catalog, when we do median smoothing we find 317 objects, and finally when we use the Source Extractor method we detect 297 objects in the white image.
 These numbers correspond to detections made in the white image, without doing any selection using \texttt{GCFinder}.
 We observe that the difference in GC candidates detected in the different methods is less than 7\%.
 The undetected GC candidates are found near the center of the galaxy in the image, a region where, modeling or not the light profile of the galaxy, we are not able to detect many GCs, as presented in Figure \ref{fig:detection_methods_example}.
-Therefore, we conclude that the \texttt{Source Extractor} method is more adequate to our objectives of developing a semi-automatic pipeline that can be used to study big amounts of data, since it is the simplest method and the loss of GC candidates is small.
+Therefore, we conclude that the \texttt{Source Extractor} method is more adequate for our objectives of developing a semiautomatic pipeline that can be used to study big amounts of data since it is the simplest method and the loss of GC candidates is small.